 Lamar University has many strategic initiatives underway to address recruitment and retention.
 Total enrollment numbers for Fall 2020, including all parts of terms, reached a total of 17,448 students, an 8% increase over Fall 2019.
 New first-time college freshman enrollment for Fall 2020 vs. 2019 increased by 20%, reaching a total of 1,424, a net of 238 students.
 In addition, despite the challenges during the COVID-19 pandemic, the yield on new first-time freshmen admitted to enrolled increased by 2%.
 For Fall 2021, LU will continue outreach broadly but also have focused efforts to serve our diverse population of students.
 For Fall 2020, LU total undergraduate Hispanic headcount reached 21%, increasing by 3% over the last two years.
 The institutional goal is 25% Hispanic total undergraduate headcount by 2025.
 In order to meet this goal, LU is committed to supporting Hispanic prospective students through additional strategic planning in school districts where the Hispanic student application rate is high, and partnership with community-based organizations to yield more of these students.
 In addition, LU has begun delivering services from bilingual staff members.
-This includes a text message phone line, Spanish event-based programming such as monthly bi-lingual virtual information sessions and targeted messaging and communication in Spanish, such as an enrollment website translated to Spanish, and answering questions on the LU Español enrollment website.
+This includes a text message phone line, Spanish event-based programming such as monthly bi-lingual virtual information sessions and targeted messaging and communication in Spanish, such as an enrollment website translated to Spanish, and targeted communication to parents.
+Finally, our new AI Chatbot admissions team member, Chirp, is now bi-lingual and answering questions on the LU Español enrollment website.